Takahashi method

-The Takahashi method is a technique deploying extremely simple and distilled visual slides for presentations.
+The Takahashi method (高橋メソッド) is a technique deploying extremely simple and distilled visual slides for presentations.
 It is similar to the Lessig method, created by Harvard professor and former presidential candidate Lawrence Lessig.

-It is named for its inventor, Masayoshi Takahashi.
+It is named for its inventor, Masayoshi Takahashi (高橋征義).
 Takahashi built the method around using only text slides, no charts or images.
 Unlike a typical presentation, no pictures and no charts are used.
 Only a few words are printed on each slide—often only one or two short words, using very large characters.
 To make up for this, a presenter will use many more slides than in a traditional presentation, each slide being shown for a much shorter duration.

-Further information

-Once Takahashi, a programmer, had to give a short presentation at a conference (RubyConf) so he first used the method and found it helpful, at least with Japanese.
-Takahashi never used PowerPoint or similar software; he uses only text in his slides.
-He started thinking about how to use the best word for each slide as he took the audience through his presentation.
-The words or phrases resemble Japanese newspaper headlines rather than sentences which must be read.

-The slides use plain text in a visual manner, to help the audience quickly read and understand the material.
-It's said to be helpful with Japanese and other eastern languages which use non-Latin alphabets.

-Many presenters in developer conferences use their own variant on Takahashi.
-Notably, Audrey Tang's stock presentations at Perl and Open Source conferences use this method.
+History

+Takahashi, a programmer, developed the method after preparing a short presentation for RubyConf.
+He avoided presentation software such as PowerPoint, using text-only slides instead, and focused on selecting a single word or short phrase per slide to guide the audience.
+These phrases resemble Japanese newspaper headlines rather than full sentences and are arranged visually to allow rapid comprehension.
+The approach is considered particularly effective for Japanese and other non-Latin writing systems, and has since been widely adopted at developer conferences, including in the presentations of Audrey Tang at Perl and open-source events.